lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

 understand what information is being provided without having to go back to a previous paper.

-    We thank the reviewer for this comment.
-We agree, this information is useful and have added a brief discussion of it to the Methods section.
+    *We thank the reviewer for this comment.
+We agree, this information is useful and have added a brief discussion of it to the Methods section.*

 # Reviewer 3

-The major drawback
-of the report is that some of the mechanistic conclusions are a bit overstated.
-Readers would benefit from a more balanced discussion of the study limitations and alternative interpretations.

 1. The authors noted that cluster of four TGFA that correlated negatively with IS (14:0, 16:0, 14:1n-7, 16:1n-7) are products of DNL, and are therefore likely